SViswanathanLab/XIST-Males-Scripts/README.md

-# Scripts for Computational Analyses of chrX Inactivation
+# Scripts for Computational Analyses of X Chromosome Inactivation

 These scripts are used in: "Somatic XIST activation and features of X chromosome inactivation in male human cancers" [Sadagopan A et al.]